AysegulKarcili/WeatherDataImputationProgram/README.md

 17201|ELAZIÐ BÖLGE|2012|1|2|2|1.7
 17201|ELAZIÐ BÖLGE|2012|1|2|3|1.8

-If, for example, the third row was missing, the program would input the line with 1.0 degrees Celcius. ((0.9+1.1)/2 = 1.0)
+If, for example, the third row was missing in the data, the program would input the line with 1.0 degrees Celcius. ((0.9+1.1)/2 = 1.0)